 - GPU: It uses Intel HD Graphics 620.

 - It has both SATA and HDMI ports

 So far, the NUC kit is the only board that has dared to offer a Micro-SD reading speed of up to 3GB per second and a seventh-generation processor onto a single panel.
 However, it is limited because it is a kit, and it is open to vendor part adjustments that can either increment its performance or lower it.

 It is an unpopular SBC to most engineers owing to its expensive buying cost.
 Nevertheless, if you are interested in real-life applications that require high speeds and more storage space, then you could offer the Intel NUC NUC7i3BNH a try.

-Single Board computers have become both accessible and useful over time.
+Single Board computers have become both accessible and valuable over time.
 As we have already explored, there are several instances you could incorporate SBCs into your projects.
 We have also studied some of the most excellent Single Board Computers that the current market offers.

-Now, perhaps after going through it you might have had a few queries that might require answers; please, feel free to reach out to us through our official WellPCB website.
-If you want us to get you a new Single Board Computer PCB print out, please feel free to reach out to make an online quotation at an incredible bargain.
+Now, perhaps after going through it, you might have had a few queries that might require answers; please, feel free to reach out to us through our official WellPCB website.
+If you want us to get you a new Single Board Computer PCB printout, please feel free to reach out to make an online quotation at an incredible bargain.